Deterministic quantum master equation for non-Markovian signal processing: Introduction

 In the past decades, various models to study quantum feedback systems were developed, from single and repeated measurements~\cite{Sagawa2008,Funo2013,Lewalle2020} to diffusive and continuous measurement models~\cite{Yada2022,AnnbyAndersson2022,Tilloy2024,Rosal2025}.
 Some approaches rely on studying the stochastic trajectories and need a statistical treatment to calculate ensemble quantities~\cite{Jacobs2006,Horowitz2012,Manikandan2022}.
 Conversely, deterministic equations can be derived by considering the evolution of quantum states consistent with the ensemble of trajectories~\cite{Diosi2014,Diosi2023,Layton2024,Tilloy2024,Rosal2025,DeSousa2025_2}.
 A recent formulation by Rosal \emph{et al}~\cite{Rosal2025}, generalizes most of these approaches by constructing an ensemble average, deterministic master equation that can recover results from discrete or continuous measurements.
 This deterministic master equation is suitable for Markovian signal processing and is directly translated to well-known master equation formulations.

 While stochastic trajectory approaches can incorporate memory effects, a general deterministic description remains lacking.
 This limits analytical understanding and efficient modeling of feedback protocols with structured temporal correlations.
 Here, we provide a deterministic formulation that captures arbitrary non-Markovian signal processing through a finite-dimensional Markovian embedding.
-Throughout, we characterize non-Markovianity by a general feedback function that can depend on past values
+Throughout, we characterize non-Markovianity by a general {signal that evolves with a dependency on past values}

-The values $s_n$ denote the signal that is used to apply feedback, and $x_{n+1}$ denotes the measurement outcome resulting from the quantum measurement step during the feedback loop.
+{The non-Markovian signal $s_n$ is then used to apply feedback into the quantum system, e.g., by changing the Hamiltonian using $H=H(s_n)$.
+The evolution is induced by the function $g_n$ representing the controller dynamics, and $x_{n+1}$ denotes the measurement outcome resulting from the quantum measurement step during the feedback loop.} {This notion of non-Markovianity should not be confused with quantum non-Markovianity of the induced dynamical map in the sense of BLP or RHP \cite{Breuer2009,Rivas2010,Breuer2016}.}

 The main result of this paper is to show that the evolution of the feedback-resolved state with general non-Markovian feedback follows